The expenses that the buyer has to pay when purchasing a property/plot are based on the selling price of the property and are the following:

 All property purchases in Greece are subject to taxation.
 It is obligatory for the purchase tax to be paid prior to signing the contract.
-The amount of tax is calculated on the selling price of the property.
-The transfer tax is charged at 3,09% of the property price. Ιf the seller is also a developer-contractor, taxation of 24% VAT of the purchase price will apply but here at Kreta Eiendom that expense is already included in the selling price.
+The amount of tax is calculated on the basis of the selling price of the property.
+The transfer tax as amounts to 3% percent of the property value multiplied by 3% (priceX3%=A, Ax3%=B, purchase tax = A+B).
+If the construction is new, taxation of 24% VAT of the purchase price will apply upon net price AND NOT TRANSFER TAX.
+In this case you do not have to pay transfer tax.

 - Land Registry Fee

-Land registry fees include registrar’s rights, certificates, and stamp duty.
-They are calculated at 0,475-0,575% of the sale price in the contract, plus 24% VAT.
+Land registry fees include registrar’s rights, certificates and stamp duty.
+They amount to 0.475-0.575% of the sale price defined in the contract, plus 24% VAT.

 The Legal Fee is a matter of agreement, but it usually amounts to 1.5% – 2% +24% VAT of the property price, with a minimum of 2,000€ + 24% VAT.
 The Legal Fee is also affected by the extent of the service provided by the Lawyer and it is agreed by mutual consent between the buyer and the lawyer.

 - Real Estate Agent’s Commission